HMS Narborough (1916): Description

 The ships were armed with three single QF 4 in Mark IV guns and two QF 1.5-pounder (37 mm) anti-aircraft guns.
-These latter guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" anti-aircraft guns.
-The ships were also fitted with two above water twin mounts for 21 in torpedoes.
+These latter guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" AA guns.
+The ships were also fitted with two rotating twin mounts for 21 in torpedoes.

 Construction and service

-Narborough was ordered under the Fourth War Programme in February 1915 and built by John Brown & Company at Clydeside.
-The ship was laid down in May 1915, launched on 3 March 1916 and completed in April 1916.
-She was named for Rear Admiral Sir John Narborough (1640-1688).
+Named after Rear-Admiral Sir John Narborough, Narborough was the first ship of her name to serve in the RN.
+She was ordered under the Fourth War Programme in February 1915 and built by John Brown & Company at Clydeside.
+The ship was laid down in May 1915, launched on 2 March 1916 and completed in April.

 On commissioning, Narborough joined the 13th Destroyer Flotilla, part of the Battlecruiser Force of the Grand Fleet.
 Narborough was one of ten destroyers of the 13th Flotilla that took part in the Battle of Jutland on 31 May–1 June 1916, supporting Admiral Beatty's battlecruisers.
-At 16:09 hr, the 13th Flotilla was ordered to launch a torpedo attack against German battlecruisers, while at almost the same time, the German 9th Torpedo-boat flotilla was ordered to attack the British battlecruisers.
+At 16:09, the 13th Flotilla was ordered to launch a torpedo attack against German battlecruisers, while at almost the same time, the German 9th Torpedo-boat Flotilla was ordered to attack the British battlecruisers.
 The two destroyer forces became involved in an intense engagement in which the British destroyer was disabled and the German torpedo boats and were sunk.
 Narborough did not open fire during this clash.